-The Coolidge Debate League at the Luddy Schools is a debate league for high schoolers and middle schoolers in the greater Raleigh region of North Carolina.
-It is jointly run by the Coolidge Foundation and the schools founded by Robert L. Luddy.
-Those schools are Thales Academy Apex, Thales Academy Rolesville, Franklin Academy, and St. Thomas More Academy.
-Throughout the year, the Coolidge Foundation organizes debate tournaments at these schools.
-These tournaments are open to all students grades 6 through 12.
+The Coolidge Debate League at the Luddy Schools is a regional debate league for high schoolers and middle schoolers in North Carolina.
+It is jointly run by the Coolidge Foundation and the schools founded by Robert L. Luddy (Thales Academy Rolesville, Thales Academy Apex, Franklin Academy, St. Thomas More Academy, and others), but tournaments are open to students grades 6 through 12 from any school–even from schools beyond North Carolina who are willing to travel.

 Information About Our Next Tournament